Modern Slavery Voluntary Statement

 Our headquarters, manufacturing and supply facility is located in Yandina, Queensland.
 We maintain distribution centres in Melbourne and Sydney, and showrooms in Sydney, Melbourne, Brisbane and Townsville.

-At 30 June 2024, BFX Furniture employed 237 people across Australia, peaking at 330 in January.
+As at 30 June 2024, BFX Furniture employed 237 people across Australia, peaking at 330 in January.

 Addressing the risk of modern slavery practices